 G’möhyt [guh-moy-tuh] the Gretlök word for “mother.”
-Is neither informal or formal, but rather used interchangeably for all variations of “mother” safe for “birth giver.”
+Is neither informal or formal, but rather used interchangeably for all variations of “mother” save for “birth giver.”

 Gheczyk [guh-heck-zick] the Gretlök word for a traditional meal of meat and vegetables cooked at times of mourning loved ones who have crossed into the After.
 Usually cooked by family and friends with each Dhaoine helping out while sharing memories of those lost following the burial rites.

 Ghert’qik [gurt-kik] the Gretlök word used by the Grey Soul Healer race to describe a sound one makes that is heart stopping when heard.
 Any time it is heard, a Grey Soul Healer knows the maker of it is in great distress.
 (Originally believed to be the noise that precedes a death rattle.)